joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

 +++
-title = "Product Recommendations in RedisGraph, Part 2: openCypher Query Basics" date = "2020-05-07" tags = ["graph", "redis", "recommendations", "data", "opencypher", "redisgraph"] mermaid = true
+title = "Product Recommendations in RedisGraph, Part 2: openCypher Query Basics" date = "2020-05-12" tags = ["graph", "redis", "recommendations", "data", "opencypher", "redisgraph"] mermaid = true
 +++

-This post is a continuation of the series on leveraging RedisGraph for product recommendations.
+This post is part of a [series]({{< ref "/tags/recommendations" >}}) on leveraging RedisGraph for product recommendations.

+It's a hot time for Redis!
+[RedisConf 2020](http://redisconf.com) is happening virtually and there are many interesting topics on Redis and RedisGraph.
+Check it out!

 Back in Fall 2015 [Emil Eifrem](https://www.linkedin.com/in/emileifrem/), CEO/co-founder of [Neo4j](https://neo4j.com), [announced](https://neo4j.com/blog/open-cypher-sql-for-graphs/) [openCypher]() at
 GraphConnect in San Francisco.
 OpenCypher, inspired by Cypher, was Neo4j's 3rd attempt at a graph query language.
 The growth and adoption of graph tech they experienced alongside other vendors began to expose and emphasize the need for a common query language against Graphs -- someting similar to [SQL](https://en.wikipedia.org/wiki/SQL) for relational DBs.
 With Emil's announcement [openCypher](https://www.opencypher.org) was born.
-Here we'll talk about how to use openCypher generally and in the context of the product recommendation POC / [RedisGraph](http://redisgraph.io).
+Here we'll talk about how to use openCypher generally and in the context of the product recommendation proof of concept (POC) I've been building with [RedisGraph](http://redisgraph.io).

 ### Graph Basics

-I won't dive into an exhaustive explanation of graphs here (see [Wikipedia](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))), but, in very broad strokes, they are structures composed of nodes and relationships.
+I won't dive into an exhaustive explanation of graphs here (see [Wikipedia](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))), but, in very broad strokes they are structures composed of nodes and relationships.
 Relationships connect nodes and can be directed.
 There are also [many different types](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Types_of_graphs) of graphs.
-Redis Graph specifically is a directed, labeled multigraph where both nodes and relationships are labeled (and, optionally, contain properties).
+Redis Graph specifically is a directed, labeled multigraph where both nodes and relationships are labeled.
+Nodes and labels can and often do contain properties like columns in a SQL-db or keys in a document store.
 Generally speaking, graphs accel at deriving information from the interconnectedness of data -- as opposed to SQL or document systems where similar queries would require joining many tables or linking many collections.

 Consider the following output from [RedisInsight](https://redislabs.com/redisinsight/) on a graph created from my commerce recommendation [POC tooling](http://github.com/joshdurbin/redis-graph-commerce-poc) (the process for generating it is outlined in [this post]({{< ref "/posts/2020-4-redis-graph-product-recommendation-generator-revamped.md" >}})):

 ![image](/img/2020-5-redis-graph-product-recommendation-opencypher/subgraph.png)

-Though it's not highlighted; the center-most, light-green node (with the giant red arrow pointing at it) is a node of type `person` and is the center point for this graph expansion.
-In this example `person` has relationships with many `product` nodes by three paths:
+The center-most light-green node with the giant red arrow pointing at it is a node of type `person` and is the center point for this graph expansion.
+In this example, a `person`-labeled node has relationships with many `product`-labeled nodes by three paths:

 1. When the `person` _viewed_ a `product`
 2. When the `person` _added a product_ to their cart